 Plain cloth structure is formed by the interlacement of warp and weft yarn in the alternative order.
-So, all of the plain cloth has a same design but it is possible to modify the appearance of the plain cloth by adding some properties to the fabric structure.
-So, we should be careful during weaving process to apply the decorative techniques to the plain cloth.
+So, all plain cloth has the same design but it is possible to modify the appearance of the plain cloth by adding some properties to the fabric structure.
+So, we should be careful during the weaving process to apply the decorative techniques to the plain cloth.

-Firstly, Plain Cloth is classified depending on the face of the cloth.
-They are as:
+- Plain Cloth is classified depending on the face of the cloth

 - Approximately Square Cloth: This type of fabric is formed by same warp and weft count also EPI and PPI is same.
 In its structure, warp and weft are equally or near prominent on both sides of the cloth.
 Cheese cloth, Surgical cloth and Tracing cloth are familiar approximately square plain cloth.